 Her: Oh, that’s great.
 I love the United States.
 I am trying to practice my English.
-Where do you come from?
+What state are you from?

 The conversation would usually last until the train pulled into Prague’s main station.
 She’d say goodbye, make some vague promise to meet up, and vanish into the ether -- never to be seen again.
 I was always amazed at my ability to charm Czech women.
 I realized in retrospect that she was just doing her job, which was to deliver me to Arnold and ensure I didn’t make contact with anyone or pass on or receive any packages along the way.
 I didn’t mind, though.
 The conversations always helped to pass the time.

-Though I was still in my twenties and Arnold was pushing 60 at the time, we got along surprisingly well.
+Though I was still in my twenties and Arnold was pushing 60 at the time, we got along well.
 His daughter was a university student in Austria then (quite a perk for a "disgraced" Communist), so he was up on all the latest news from Vienna.
-Naturally, I had lots of questions about what was happening at the time in Czechoslovak politics, and Arnold always seemed to make the appropriate noises, voicing guarded criticism of the country's overly hard-line Communist regime and cautious support for Soviet leader Mikhail Gorbachev's reform agenda (though I can't imagine he was too excited about that).
-I don't remember Arnold having much of a sense of humor, but he was an intelligent man and not bad company at all.
-He had a hard look, though, in his eye when he wanted, and that always made me feel a little uneasy.
-I didn't quite trust him, but I didn't dislike him either.
-Indeed, in those days, I depended on him.
+Naturally, I had lots of questions about what was happening at the time in Czechoslovak politics, and Arnold always seemed to make the appropriate noises, voicing guarded criticism of the country's hard-line Communist regime and cautious support for Soviet leader Mikhail Gorbachev's reform agenda (though I can't imagine he was too excited about that).
+I don't remember Arnold having much of a sense of humor, but he was an intelligent man and not bad company.
+He had a hard look in his eye, though, when he wanted, and that always made me feel uneasy.
+I didn't quite trust him, but in those days, I depended on him.

-Looking back on how the meetings normally transpired, however, I’m not sure how well the information we got served our readers’ needs.
-Typically, we’d be ushered into the lush chambers of the minister or head of the FTO and offered a cup of tea or coffee.
+Looking back on how those meetings usually transpired, however, I’m not sure how well the information we got actually served our readers’ needs.
+Typically, we’d be ushered into the lush chambers of the minister or head of the FTO and offered a cup of coffee.
 I’d ask a couple of basic questions to get us started.
-Arnold would translate these, and then he and our host would gab between themselves for the next hour or so.
+Arnold would translate these, and then he and our host would gab between themselves for the next hour.
 I’d try to follow up as best as I could, but I’d inevitably find it difficult to break into their conversation and my mind would start to wander.
 Arnold would look over at me (probably trying to gauge how much I was grasping) and whisper that he’d fill me in later.
 What else could I do but nod my head and say okay.

 Not all of our meetings were these dry, scripted office affairs.
-We’d occasionally hit the road together in Arnold’s car and pay a visit to a collective farm or state-run enterprise outside of the big cities like Prague or Brno.
+We’d occasionally hit the road together in Arnold’s car and pay a visit to a collective farm or state-run enterprise outside of the big city.
 I liked those days best.

 One of my favorite excursions was a road trip in the late spring or early summer of 1989 out to the Agrokombinát Slušovice, a supposedly highly successful cooperative "farm" not far from the eastern city of Zlín (then known as “Gottwaldov,” named after Czechoslovakia’s first Communist leader following WWII).

-That was one of my last official trips to Czechoslovakia and my last real memory of Arnold.
+That was one of my last official trips to Czechoslovakia and my last work memory of Arnold.
 Though we didn’t know it at the time, we were just a few months before the November 1989 “Velvet Revolution” that would quickly sweep away that entire world of foreign trade organizations and collective farms.
 Within a year or two, Slušovice would be broken up, exposed, and mostly discredited.
-I was in Prague once more that year, in early November, just a couple of weeks before the Velvet Revolution, though I don’t remember spending much time with Arnold on that trip.
+I was in Prague once more that year, in early November, just a couple of weeks before the Velvet Revolution, though I don’t remember spending much time with Arnold.
 Maybe he, in step with the country, was already moving on as well.

 I never saw him again after that, and he and those old days eventually fell out of my day-to-day memory.
 That is, until one evening a few years ago.
 I was bored sitting in my apartment, thinking about the past, and googling names on my computer.
-I wondered what had ever happened to Arnold, and whether he was still alive and what he was up to.
+I wondered what had ever happened to Arnold, and whether he was still alive.
 I typed his name into the search bar and hit return.